 The Romance linguistic zone comprises Italy, France, Spain, Portugal, Romania, and parts of Switzerland and Belgium.
 Directly descended from Latin, these languages all have obvious similarities, including their words for hemp.

-Canepina is a comune (municipality) in the province of Viterbo, 60km or so northwest of Rome.
+Canepina is a commune (municipality) in the province of Viterbo, 60km or so northwest of Rome.
 Its name derives directly from the Italian word for hemp, canapa; it was originally named Canapina, demonstrating its etymological derivation even more clearly.

 Canepina was widely known as a major site for the processing of hemp and the production of hemp goods including paper and textiles.
-Historical records suggest that the comune was established in around 1600, when the hemp industry in Italy was already highly developed and productive.
+Historical records suggest that the commune was established in around 1600, when the hemp industry in Italy was already highly developed and productive.

 In 2016, Canepina’s long history of hemp production was highlighted with the event “I Love Canapina – La Canapa In Mostra” – which will return again on May 20th & 21st, 2017.
 Furthermore, anyone visiting Canepina for its hemp history should make sure to visit Agriristoro Il Calice e la Stella, a highly-rated restaurant with a menu based on hemp and a very knowledgeable owner!